phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 We now need to find a page that we can map without creating new page tables.
 The bootloader loads itself in the first megabyte of the virtual address space, so we know that a valid level 1 table exists for this region.
 We can choose any unused page in this memory region for our example mapping, for example, the page at address `0x1000`.

-To test our mapping function, we first map page `0x1000` and then try to write to the screen through that mapping it:
+To test our mapping function, we first map page `0x1000` and then try to write to the screen through that mapping:

 ```rust
 // in src/main.rs